-\subsection{SP-multiple-alignments}
+It has been known for some time that there is an intimate connection between information compression and concepts of correlation, inference and probability \cite{shannon_weaver_1949,solomonoff_1964,solomonoff_1964,li_vitanyi_2014}.
+Hence, dedication of the SP System to information compression means that, in the SP System, it is relatively straightforward to make inferences and to calculate associated probabilities.

+\subsection{SP-Multiple-Alignments}

-In the SP system, information compression is achieved largely via the powerful concept of {\em SP-multiple-alignment}, a concept that has been adapted from bioinformatics.
-As illustrated in Figure \ref{DNA_figure}, a multiple alignment in bioinformatics is an arrangement of two or more DNA sequences or amino-acid sequences so that, by judicious ``stretching'' of sequences in a computer, symbols that match each other are brought into line.
-A ``good'' multiple alignment is one in which a relatively large number of matching symbols have been aligned.
+In the SP System, information compression is achieved largely via the concept of {\em SP-multiple-alignment}, a concept that has been adapted from the concept of `multiple sequence alignment' in bioinformatics.

+As illustrated in Figure \ref{DNA_figure}, a multiple sequence alignment in bioinformatics is an arrangement of two or more DNA sequences or amino-acid sequences so that, by judicious `stretching' of sequences in a computer, symbols that match each other are brought into line.
+A `good' multiple sequence alignment is one in which a relatively large number of matching symbols have been aligned.

-Because there is normally an astronomically large number of alternative ways in which multiple alignments may be arranged, heuristic methods are needed to build multiple alignments in stages, discarding all but the best few partial multiple alignments at the end of each stage.
-With such methods, it is not normally possible to guarantee that a theoretically ideal multiple alignment has been found, only multiple alignments that are ``reasonably good''.
+Because there is normally an astronomically large number of alternative ways in which multiple sequence alignments may be arranged, heuristic methods are needed to build multiple sequence alignments in stages, discarding all but the best few partial multiple sequence alignments at the end of each stage.
+With such methods, it is not normally possible to guarantee that a theoretically ideal multiple sequence alignment has been found, but it is normally possible to find multiple sequence alignments that are `reasonably good'.

-The following subsections describe how the multiple alignment concept has been adapted to become the concept of SP-multiple-alignment.
+The following subsections describe how the multiple sequence alignment concept has been adapted to become the concept of SP-multiple-alignment.